How to Encourage Employees to Practice Self-Discipline

 If you worked as a social or cultural historian, you might even trace the development of the gimme society in which many people act as if life owes them a living for very little work.
 You know what, though?
 Not much of this analysis would be helpful to you in managing the work of the people in your organization.

 Solution?
-Work Environment of Self-discipline
+Work Environment of Self-Discipline

 The question is much more simple.
 You can't do anything about the past; as an employer, you can't affect the environments in which your employees were raised.
 You can't control the work environments in which they developed the skills, knowledge, and work ethic that they bring to your organization.

 What can you control?
 You can create a work environment and supervisory interactions that encourage the people you employ to develop and practice self-discipline.
+You can accomplish this by creating a culture that supports self-discipline.

 When people practice self-discipline, the need for supervisory intervention, or discipline imposed externally, is minimized.
 Supervisors get to spend their time on the fun stuff: encouraging, developing, and relationship-building.
 The following ideas will help you create an environment in which people practice self-discipline.

-How to Create a Work Environment of Self-discipline
+How to Create a Work Environment of Self-Discipline

 - Make your expectations clear.
 People need to know exactly what is expected of them.
 If you want to see continuous improvement, initiative, and problem solving, let them know.
 Present the basic job description which is informative, yet not all-encompassing because you want to encourage some flexibility.
 In addition, spend time with new employees talking about what is important to you and your organization.
 It is time well-invested.